Authentication and passwords

 The issue-token command issues a new token to the user.
 Unlike with passwords, a single user can have multiple active tokens.
 This allows for seamless replacement of one token with another.

-User alex was issued token 2c5956daecdff8dd45d2561a8679acf5.
-Similar to the set-user-password command, the user must specify their password, while the administrator isn't required to do so.
+User alex was issued token ytct-2c59-56daecdff8dd45d2561a8679acf5.
+Similar to the set-user-password command, the user must enter their password (prompted interactively), while the administrator isn't required to do so.

 Use the list-user-tokens command to see the information about user's active tokens.
 Note that YTsaurus doesn't store user tokens.
 In particular, the list-user-tokens command returns the SHA-256 hashes of tokens rather than the tokens themselves.
 For instance,